-Field education is an essential component of your Master of Social Work (MSW) degree.
+Field education is an essential component of both the Master of Social Work (MSW) and the Bachelor of Social Work (BSW) programs.
 As you gain experience in a professional environment that differs from your everyday work setting, you'll benefit from hands-on education and exposure to future career prospects.

-Guided by an experienced social worker, you'll gain direct-practice experience in applying and integrating knowledge, skills, and values that were acquired in the classroom.
-At the end of your MSW practicum, you'll recognize your strengths, weaknesses, and biases, and be ready to practice.
+Guided by an experienced social worker, you'll gain direct-practice experience in applying and integrating knowledge, skills and values that were acquired in the classroom.
+Upon completing your MSW or BSW practicum, you'll recognize your strengths, weaknesses and biases, and be ready to practice.

 A Top-Notch Field Practicum

 Using the framework established by the Council on Social Work Education (CSWE) and its Educational Policy and Accreditation Standards, you'll complete an education plan and biweekly supervisory logs that enable you to document your progress and reflect on your learning activities.
-You'll also benefit from the guidance of your field instructor and faculty liaison.
+Whether you're enrolled in the BSW or MSW, you'll also benefit from the guidance of your field instructor and faculty liaison.

 Learn About Different Positions in the Social Work Industry